srtipo/coranos.github.io/bananos/beauty/BananoFoundationAndEmpire-2018-08/index.md

 3. If you have no business idea, you can appeal for charity, you have 1 image and 100 words.

-4. If you have no buisness idea, and no appeal for charity, you may submit a nutritious recipe, and how much it would cost to make, you have 1 image and 100 words.
+4. If you have no business idea, and no appeal for charity, you may submit a nutritious recipe, and how much it would cost to make, you have 1 image and 100 words.

-5. if you have no food, no appeal for charity, and no buisness ideas, may god have mercy on your soul.
+5. if you have no food recipe, no appeal for charity, and no business ideas, may god have mercy on your soul.

+### Payment

+1. Judges will evaluate every recipe, charity, and business

 ### Guidelines (Optional)